Dashboards

 Editing a KPI category

-Editing a KPI Category
+Editing KPI Categories

 Adding a KPI category